sftpplus/sftpplus-docs/docs/operation-client/sharepoint-online.rst

 The SFTPPlus `webdav` location can be used to access files hosted by SharePoint Online, in a similar way to the SFTPPlus dedicated `sharepoint-online` location.

 The main difference between `webdav` and `sharepoint-online` is that `webdav` location is implicitly associated with any site from your organization.
-For `sharepoint-online` you need to setup separate permissions for each site you want to give SFPPlus access to.
+For `sharepoint-online` you need to setup separate permissions for each site you want to give SFTPPlus access to.

 As a result of this, paths for `webdav` location will contain the site name.
 In `webdav` the path is configured as ``/sites/test-site/Reports/2025``.